AviatrixSystems/Docs/HowTos/simpletransit.rst

 4. Connect Spoke to Transit
 ----------------------------

-Once the site2cloud tunnel is up, now it's time to use AWS Peering to build connectivity between a Spoke VPC and the transit VPC.
+Once the site2cloud tunnel is up, it's time to use AWS Peering to build connectivity between a Spoke VPC and the transit VPC.

 Go to Peering -> AWS Peering, click New Peering.
 Select a spoke VPC and the transit VPC, and click OK.